 Where have I travelled

 Growing up I was privileged to travel extensively within Southern Africa, as well as venturing outside my ‘Safari comfort zone’.
 Italy, France, India, Dubai, London, the Maldives, Mauritius and the USA are my international highlights.
 Closer to home, northern Zululand in kwaZulu-Natal holds a special place in my heart after having lived in this area for seven years.
 The beaches are pristine, the diversity is mind-blowing, and the lodges and camps are exceptional.
-I visited the Kruger National Park and Sabi Sands in my early childhood, have seen Madikwe Private Game Reserve, Namibia, Mozambique, Botswana, Zimbabwe, Tanzania, Kenya, and got engaged on an exclusive barefoot paradise – Mnemba Island off the coast of Zanzibar.
+I visited the Kruger National Park and Sabi Sands numerous times, have explored Madikwe Private Game Reserve, Namibia, Mozambique, Botswana, Zimbabwe, Tanzania, Kenya, and got engaged on an exclusive barefoot paradise – Mnemba Island off the coast of Zanzibar.

 What I love about Africa

 This continent moves to its own pace and rhythms.
 This is an ancient land with which we have a deep connection.
 This connection pulls you closer and keeps you coming back for more, and more.
-I believe this continent offers the ultimate life experiences, in the very best way.
+I believe this continent offers the ultimate life experiences, in the very best, and most varied way.

 Some African travel advice

-This country is a journey of the senses.
+This continent is a journey of the senses.
 Travel is often too fast paced, and we forget to take it all in.
-It’s important to take time to immerse yourself in moments that play on our senses – a lion’s roar that reverberates within us to ancient rhythms; the scent of summer’s first rains on parched earth; the colours that manifest themselves in a diversity of cultures and, of course, the taste of a gin and tonic as the perfect sunset slinks towards the horizon.
+It’s important to maximize time spent in each place, take time to immerse yourself in moments that play on our senses – a lion’s roar that reverberates within us to ancient rhythms; the scent of summer’s first rains on parched earth; the colours that manifest themselves in a diversity of cultures and, of course, the taste of a gin and tonic as the perfect sunset slinks towards the horizon.